iodigital-com/criticalcss/README.md

 ##### Available environment variables
 - DOMAIN: When domain is set, this will be used to render criticalcss for.
+- CRITICALCSS_CONFIG_FILE: You can alter the criticalcss configuration file that will be used.
+Can be useful when deploying to more than one environment or to support multiple themes.

 ##### How to use environment variables
 ```sh